ucsb-cs156/cs156-guide/index.md

 ## Legacy Code Projects

 * Choosing Legacy Code Projects (what do we look for?)
+  Done
+  {: .label .label-green }
 * Tech Stack (current, how it has evolved, why)
 * Application Lifecycle
   * Development, QA, Production